Types of Cryptococcosis

 Once the organism is inhaled, it reaches the pulmonary alveoli and survives there with the help of an essential factor Glucosylceramide synthase (GCS).
 Once engulfed by the macrophages, this factor is no longer required.

-The encapsulated species are however resistant to engulfment by the macrophages.
-The immune response produced includes both humoral and cell mediated immunity.
+The encapsulated species are, however, resistant to engulfment by the macrophages.
+The immune response produced includes both humoral and cell-mediated immunity.
 An increase in the number of helper T cells is considered a successful response.

 A cystic lesion with no inflammatory response or granuloma formation is characteristic of Cryptococcosis.
 Organ damage and extensive tissue distortion is a feature of end disease.
-If limited to airway, these organisms may cause pneumonia.
+If limited to the airway, these organisms may cause pneumonia.
 Meningitis occurs as a result of disseminated infection.

 Diagnosis and Treatment of Cryptococcosis

 History is particularly important in the diagnosis of Cryptococcosis.
 Immunosuppressive state may point towards it.
-Investigations such as pan cultures, CT scan brain, bronchoscopy, chest x-ray and CSF analysis are helpful in making definite diagnosis.
+Investigations such as pan cultures, CT scan brain, bronchoscopy, chest x-ray and CSF analysis are helpful in making a definite diagnosis.